mh-ha/mhha_homepage/content/authors/admin/_index.md

     url: https://www.kaist.ac.kr/en/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include deep learning, reinforcement learning, representation learning, and adversarial robustness.
+bio: My research interests are investigating human intelligence through machine-based emulation.
+In detail, my research primarily focuses on two areas':' human-like uncertainty modeling and adversarial robustness in machine learning systems.

 # Interests to show in About widget
 interests:
-  - Deep Learning
+  - Human-like Uncertainty Modeling
-  - Reinforcement Learning
+  - Adversarial Robustness
   - Representation Learning
-  - Adversarial Robustness

 # Education to show in About widget
 education: